nuwnian/nan-diary/docs/CLEAR-CACHE-INSTRUCTIONS.md

 # 🔄 Clear Browser Cache - Fix API Key Issues

 ## Your Error:
-You're seeing the wrong API key (`AIzaSyB2tr6APSGITNF1aVY-Qu3ULTI56ngQfjE`) instead of your real key.
+You're seeing an old API key value in the UI instead of your real key.
+This is usually caused by browser caching of an old `dashboard.html`.
-This is because your browser has cached the old configuration.
+This guide uses placeholder values (`YOUR_API_KEY_HERE`) instead of showing real keys.

 ## ✅ How to Fix: